emmetio/textarea/README.md

 ******

-To add Emmet support and  basic code editor features (like Tab key handler and formatted linebreak insertion) to your `&lt;textarea&gt;` boxes:
+To add Emmet support and  basic code editor features (like Tab key handler and formatted linebreak insertion) to your `<textarea>` boxes:

 1. Add `<script src="emmet.min.js"></script>` into your page
 2. Run this JavaScript code: